 5. Budget-Friendly Virtual Reality Headset Options That Still Feel Premium

-Not everyone needs a $3,000 headset.
+Not everyone needs a premium, wired headset.
 You might just want a calming escape after work.
-Here are some affordable choices:
+Here are some affordable, currently available choices:

-- Pico Neo 4 – Lightweight, solid visuals, built for entertainment
+- Pico 4 – Lightweight, solid visuals, built for entertainment

-6. How to Use Virtual Reality Headset for Daily Stress Relief
+6. How to Use a Virtual Reality Headset for Daily Stress Relief

 Let’s say you’ve had a long day.
 Instead of doom-scrolling or zoning out, you pop on a headset and enter a peaceful forest path.
 Birds chirp, soft music plays, and your breath slows down.
 Feels good, right?